KablamoOSS/kombustion/documentation/content/api/cli.md

 ### `generate`

-_Generate a Cloudformation template, from a template file_
+_Generate a CloudFormation template, from a template file_

 Generate allows you to preview the final template, after plugins.
 It's the same output that is generated when calling `upsert`.